Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 2. The hashing of the handshake messages by the Client is not shown.
-    This could be performed by SW at the Client or via [CalcHash](#calchash) command by the OPTIGA™.
-In the latter case, the intermediate results shall be returned by OPTIGA™ and provided for continuing the hashing with further commands.
+    This could be performed by SW at the Client or via [CalcHash](#calchash) command by the OPTIGA™ Trust M. In the latter case, the intermediate results shall be returned by OPTIGA™ Trust M and provided for continuing the hashing with further commands.

 **Pre-conditions:**

-  - The OPTIGA™ application is already launched.
+  - The OPTIGA™ Trust M application is already launched.

-  - The public key pairs for authentication purpose and public key certificates are properly installed at the OPTIGA™.
+  - The public key pairs for authentication purpose and public key certificates are properly installed at the OPTIGA™ Trust M.

   - The Trust Anchor for verifying the Public Key Certificates of the authentication partner (Server) is properly installed.